 This comparison simply includes all savings accounts.

-Account Type Student Bank Account
+Student Bank Accounts

-Why we like it: A free 4-year Santander 16-25 Railcard worth £100 plus a total average saving of £636 (average saving of £159 per year).
-An interest-free and fee-free Arranged Overdraft, up to £1,500 in years 1-3, then up to £2,000 if you stay on to year 5.
+Why we like it: A free 4-year Santander 16-25 Railcard worth £100 plus a total average saving of £768 (average saving of £192 per year).
+An interest-free and fee-free Arranged Overdraft, up to £1,500 in years 1-3, then up to £2,000 if you stay on to year 5 (Subject to status).
 Get cashback, vouchers, prize draws and other offers personalised to you when you use Santander Boosts (you must have a personal Santander debit or credit card, be 18 years or over and be registered for Online and Mobile Banking).
 No monthly account fee.
 Must be over 18 and live in the UK permanently Must be studying or are about to begin an undergraduate course that is at least 2 years in length, or level 4 to 7 apprenticeship.
 If you’re about to begin your course, you must have an ‘unconditional’ or ‘confirmed conditional’ offer (i.e. you have your exam results) before you apply.
 You must pay in at least £500 every 4 months and must not already have an existing Santander current account.
 If you do, you’ll need to transfer it

 Is it worth getting a student bank account?